Long squeeze: everything you need to know

 When a significant price drop occurs, buyers are often ‘squeezed’ out of their positions – closing them in an attempt to limit any further loss.
 The squeeze adds to the downward momentum, as the balance between buyers and sellers shifts, and a bull market reverses to a bear market.

-Traders who hold leveraged positions (via CFDs and spread bets) are more vulnerable when a long squeeze occurs, as leveraged trading magnifies profits and losses.
+Traders who hold leveraged positions (via CFDs) are more vulnerable when a long squeeze occurs, as leveraged trading magnifies profits and losses.

 Learn more about the impact of leverage on your trading